Tanzu-Solutions-Engineering/tanzu-workstation-setup/Windows.md

 Install 7-zip - https://www.7-zip.org/

+Windows Terminal - Install from Microsoft Store
+- Search and then install
+- Edit settings to add Git Bash as option: {"name": "Git Bash","commandline": "C:\\Program Files\\Git\\bin\\bash.exe","hidden": false}

+>Note: If you don't have (and can't add Microstoft Store Extension) this site can be used to obtain direct link to the software: https://store.rg-adguard.net/

 Install Python - Install from Microsoft Store
 - Search and then install
 - Note: Only seems to work in powershell